God's Not Finished With You yet, He Is in Control and He Is Good

 Going through the motions

-Have you ever had one of those going through the motions kind of days?
-A day when you feel like one more mishap on top of an already full plate will nudge you into the abyss.
-Now, that may not have been your day this week, but we all have days like this.
+Ever felt like you were just going through the motions?
+In those days, when you feel like one more mishap on top of an already full plate will nudge you into the abyss.
+Maybe not your week, but we all have these days.

-When experiencing this kind of day, it’s next to impossible to find the humor at the moment.
+Days like these make it tough to find humor.
 It’s also not likely that you will breathe and count to ten.
-It’s more likely that you will want to fall right where you are, cry your bloody head off until you can’t even breathe, and then maybe fall asleep, or do some mindless no brain activity.
+You’ll want to stay where you are, cry until you can’t breathe, and then sleep or do something mindless.

-I don’t want to be morbid by telling you this is inevitable, but you will at some point in your life have a moment with a horrible breaking point.
-I am also sorry to be the bearer of bad news, but it will come when you least expect it.
-It will even probably come when there is absolutely no time or place for you to fall apart entirely.
+This may be morbid, but you will face a horrible breaking point.
+I am also sorry to be the bearer of bad news; it will come when you least expect it.
+It will come even when no time or place exists for you to fall apart.

 I want to share three points below that may help in these moments:

-1. God gives us no more than we can handle.
-It is also true that He will provide us with what we need and will provide whatever or whoever may be the touchpoint we require.
-It may be helpful to seek those with a faithful and strongly committed relationship with the Lord.
-God will send them your way, lean on them, learn from them, and they will, in turn, learn from your story.
-No matter when this moment arrives, it’s still going to be a shocker as we are not in control and it’s not our timing.
-I do want to assure you that although the reason of why may not be in that complete, “I GIVE UP” moment, it will follow in a short amount of time if we can participate in active listening.
+1. God gives us only what we can handle.
+He will provide us with what we need and will provide whatever or whoever may be the touch point we require.
+It may be helpful to seek those with a faithful and committed relationship with the Lord.
+God will send them your way, lean on them, learn from them, and they will learn from your story.
+It’ll be a shock, no matter when it happens.
+We don’t control it.
+I assure you, we’ll soon reach that “I GIVE UP” moment if we can listen.

-3. Knowledge is everything but even given the tools with the experience we do not always utilize said weapons in a pinch, or sometimes we misuse tools and cause more damage.
-Be sure NOT to use knowledge as a mallet on others; someone will always get hurt.
-Humble yourself to the servant heart and the Master will share the experience with and through you.
+3. Knowledge is everything, but even given the tools with the experience, we do not always use said weapons in a pinch, or sometimes we misuse tools and cause more damage.
+Avoid using knowledge as a weapon against others.
+Humble yourself to the servant’s heart, and the Master will share the experience with and through you.

 Are we listening

-First, let me set a picture, you’re having a particularly rough week, and maybe your plate has, so much on it that you know in your mind, there is no room left, not even for salt.
-Then someone takes the saltshaker ready to sprinkle the plate to make it taste a tiny bit better.
-This plate is already the most undesirable; let’s say it’s a full plate of liver and onions; this to me would be an exceedingly unpalatable plate.
+First, let me set a picture.
+You’re having a rough week, and maybe your plate has so much on it you know in your mind there is no room left, not even for salt.
+Then someone takes the saltshaker, ready to sprinkle the plate to make it taste better.
+This plate is already the most undesirable; let’s say it’s a full plate of liver and onions; this, to me, would be an unpalatable plate.

 I can’t see myself eating liver and onions even if I was on a deserted island.
-I’m afraid I sound spoiled, but the truth is the thought of liver makes me cringe.
-To make it a little more, disgusting, let’s add that the liver has spoiled and has an unusually foul odor.
-You are going along trying to stomach the liver as it was the only option, but then it happens, the saltshaker top is loose and pours out all over the already distasteful plate (this is hypothetical of course, feel free to insert your “I give up” moment, here.)
+I don’t want to come across as ungrateful, but I really can’t eat liver.
+To make it a little more disgusting, let’s add that the liver has spoiled and has a foul odor.
+You are going along trying to stomach the liver as it was the only option, but then it happens, the saltshaker top is loose and pours out all over the already distasteful plate (this is hypothetical, of course, insert your “I give up” moment, here.)

 Knowledge is everything in Christ alone